JHawkley/babel-plugin-transform-named-imports/README.md

 The former causes `mymodule/index.js` to be imported, and therefor all other classes and methods to be imported as well.
 By transforming the import, tree shaking is far more effective and you can be assured that code that you're not using does not end up in your bundle.

 ## Warning
-This plugin aggressively transforms all imports thay pass to Babel.
+This plugin aggressively transforms all imports they pass to Babel.
 If you have any `index.js` files that have side effects, i.e code that executes on import, do not use this plugin.
 That code will never make it into your bundle with this plugin.
 To be on the safe side, do not run your `node_modules` through Babel.
 It might cause problems with libraries that rely on the behavior described above.

 This is not a silver bullet.
 If your code does not rely on side effects, then you can expect this plugin to work well.
 If you do have code with side effects, then we strongly recommend that you do not use this plugin.

 ## Why?
 When you use a named export, Webpack actually pulls in the entire module.
 It should tree shake the things you don't actually use, leaving you with only what you actually use.

 Unfortunately, Webpack often decides not to remove something because of potential side effects.
-By always importing from the file the function/class was declared in, you could avoid accidentely pulling in a large module.
+By always importing from the file the function/class was declared in, you could avoid accidentally pulling in a large module.
 This would make importing very cumbersome.

 This plugin attempts to rewrite your imports to always import from the file in which the function/class was declared in.